Your First PHP WebSocket Client

 Setup the project directory

-Let's get started by creating a directory to put our source code and dependencies into.
-I have called this directory WebScoketClientPHP but you can call this anything you wish.
+Let's get started by creating a directory to store our source code and dependencies.
+I have called this directory WebScoketClientPHP, but you can call it anything you wish.

-Now we need to install the Composer package manager.
-Once this has been established we can download the package we are going to need.
+Now, we need to install the Composer package manager.
+Once this has been established, we can download the package we need.
 Go to the directory created in the previous step and run the following command.

 composer require textalk/websocket